ToBlick/cs101/content/syllabus.md

 ### Messaging

-Our course will use a message board (link to be distributed in class) as its main communication channel for announcements and discussion.
+Our course will use a message board (probably on Brightspace) as a communication channel for announcements and discussion.
 This is a good place to ask questions that anyone - other students, graders, tutors, or the professor - can answer.
 This is a resource best used when the answer is not required urgently.

 ### Tutoring

-Tutors for this course are waiting to answer your questions, either on our message board or during dedicated tutoring hours.
+Tutors for this course are waiting to answer your questions during dedicated tutoring hours.
 Use tutoring for more involved questions and when you prefer a more immeidate answer.
 The tutors are an amazing resource.
-Ask them often
+Ask them often!

 Tutoring hours can be found on [Brightspace](https://brightspace.nyu.edu).